 The cell builder colony

-The aim of the following procedure is to trigger the supersedure impulse, under which bees will carefully nurture the young, developing queens.'
+The aim of this procedure is to trigger the supersedure impulse — under which bees will carefully nurture the young, developing queens.

-When selecting cell builder colonies avoid those headed with very young queens.
+When selecting cell builder colonies, avoid those headed with very young queens.
 Choose strong colonies that fully occupy at least double storey hives.
-Sometimes, an average three-box colony can be used with advantage, by temporarily reducing the space available to two boxes.
+An average 3-box colony can be temporarily reduced to 2 boxes of space.

 With an excluder, confine the queen to the bottom box.
 This brood chamber should contain a balanced amount of brood and empty drawn comb for the queen to lay eggs.

-Place two combs of very young larvae in the centre of the super.
-Fill out the remaining space with combs of honey and pollen.
-Make sure that combs of unsealed honey and pollen are placed alongside the frames of unsealed larvae.
-This will simulate a natural brood nest.
-The excluder, however, will prevent the queen from occupying the super.
-Nurse bees will be recruited to feed the unsealed larvae in the super.
-In fact, it is a good idea to lift the unsealed brood into the super with the nurse bees adhering to the comb.
-Quite soon, the bees in the super will recognise the new brood nest is not being occupied by their queen, and begin to respond to the natural supersedure impulse.
+It is a good idea to lift the unsealed brood into the super with the nurse bees adhering to the comb.
+Quite soon, the bees in the super will recognise the new brood nest is not being occupied by their queen and begin to respond to the natural supersedure impulse.
 It is in this environment that freshly grafted or started cells can be introduced for rearing.

 If at any time, supplementary feeding of the cell building colony becomes necessary, always use sugar syrup to simulate nectar — never use diluted honey.

-A grafting tool is used to transfer larvae, each floating on its little raft of jelly, undisturbed onto the bottom of the cell cup (see Figure 1).
+A grafting tool is used to transfer larvae — each floating on its little raft of jelly, undisturbed onto the bottom of the cell cup (see diagram).